 If the above brands of aloe vera gel are not available to you, look for an aloe gel with as few ingredients as possible.
 Ideally, it should contain a safe preservative such as potassium sorbate.

 If the product is unpreserved, make sure that it specifies refrigeration.
-If possible, contact the company directly and verify that the product is not processed with sodium benzoate.
+If possible, contact the company directly and verify that the gel is not processed with sodium benzoate.

 If you see an aloe product that contains no preservative, and also does not require refrigeration, be very wary.
 Either the product is unpreserved, making it a breeding ground for bacteria, or it contains undisclosed preservatives that could be harmful to your skin.